-Fistulas are caused by damage to local tissue.
-It is often associated with cysts or infections of anal glands.
-A fistula can also be caused by sores, ulcers, or other injuries.
-It may develop at the same time as these injuries or weeks after infections clear.
+Anal fistulas are caused by damaged tissue.
+They are often linked to cysts or infections of anal glands.
+Fistulas can also be caused by sores, ulcers, or other injuries.

 An anal fistula may cause:

 - Lasting rectal pain, swelling, soreness, or redness

 - A mass in the anal area that moves

 - Discharge from the anal opening

 The doctor will ask about symptoms and health history.
 A physical exam will be done.
 The doctor will examine the skin around the anus.
 This may be enough to make the diagnosis.

 Sometimes the doctor wants to do more tests, such as: